Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras

 \begin{remark}\rm In a similar manner, we can construct birational representations of Weyl groups corresponding to various types of Dynkin diagrams.
-In this subsection we have started with a quiver $Q_0=(1 \to 2 \to 3 \to 4 \to 1)$, which is regarded as two cycles of length two connected with a hinge, and then obtained $Q$ by adding one copy for each vertex of $Q_0$; the resulting Weyl group is of type $D_5^{(1)}$.
-Alternatively, if we add any number of copies for each vertex of the same quiver $Q_0$, then we can reproduce the birational representations of Weyl groups acting on certain rational surfaces found in \cite{Tsuda1}.
-I.e., by adding $k_i$ copies for each vertex $i$ ($i=1,2,3,4$) to $Q_0$, we are led to the Weyl group specified by the following H-shaped Dynkin diagram:
+In this subsection we have started with a quiver $Q_0=(1 \to 2 \to 3 \to 4 \to 1)$, which is viewed as two cycles of length two connected with a hinge, and then obtained $Q$ by adding one copy for each vertex of $Q_0$; the resulting Weyl group is of type $D_5^{(1)}$.
+Alternatively, if we add any number of copy vertices to the same quiver $Q_0$, then we can reproduce the birational representations of Weyl groups acting on certain rational surfaces found in \cite{Tsuda1}.
+That is, by adding $k_i$ copies for each vertex $i$ ($i=1,2,3,4$) to $Q_0$, we are led to the Weyl group corresponding to the H-shaped Dynkin diagram: